AndroidHQ254/android_device_Infinix_X604/README.md

-# TWRP device tree for Infinix Note 5
+# TWRP Device Tree For Infinix Note 5

 ## About Device